elsa-ng/censory/README.md

-# Censory
+# Zensory

+Want to provide a zene and peaceful feeling for your site's visitors?
+Look no further!

-Censory is a Node Packaged Module that censors and replaces predefined sensitive words with "****".
-Custom words can be added and removed by calling the corresponding functions.
+Zensory is a Node Packaged Module that censors and replaces predefined sensitive words with "****".
+Custom words can be added and removed by using the corresponding functions.

 ## Install